Królowej Jadwigi Street, Bydgoszcz: History

 The area was part of a former suburb called Okole that covered artificial islands from Brda river forks nearby Bydgoszcz Canal.
 In the first half of the nineteenth century, this area remained almost undeveloped.
-The situation changed in the second half of the 19th century, when industrial plants and residential complexes, following industrial revolution in Prussia, were established.
+The situation changed in the second half of the 19th century, when industrial plants and residential complexes, following the Industrial Revolution in Prussia, were established.
 Królowej Jadwigi Street was then laid out in 1860 together with the development of Bydgoszcz thanks, in particular, to the rapid grow of the railway traffic.
 The thoroughfare connected then the train station area to the Bydgoszcz Canal.

 The street was first mentioned on maps of Bromberg from 1857 and 1876, under the name Victoria Straße, in reference to Empress Victoria, wife of German Emperor Frederick III.
 At the time, it did not extend to Focha Street to the south, but stopped at Albert Straße (today Garbary Street).
 The southern branch to Focha street was only realized after the second World War.
 By and large, most of the buildings have been erected in 25 years, from 1878 to 1903.

 During street's inception, a bridge (Victoria Bridge Viktoriabrücke), was built between 1861 and 1865.
 When the Vistula Oder waterway was renovated at the beginning of the 20th century, the old Viktoriabrücke was re-constructed in 1913.
 It changed name to Królowej Jadwigi Bridge (Most Królowej Jadwigi) in 1920.